Nivethagithub/Azure-zero-to-hero/Day-09/04-azure-queue-storage.md

 **🎯 Benefit:**
 Systems become more scalable, fault-tolerant, and easier to maintain.

+3. 🕓 What is Asynchronous Communication?

+In asynchronous communication, systems send and receive messages independently, without waiting for each other to be available at the same time.

+🔁 Example:
+A web app uploads an image and places a message in a queue to trigger background processing.

-3. When to use it?
+4. When to use it?

     Use Azure Queue Storage when you need to enable communication and coordination between different parts of a distributed application.
     It is suitable for scenarios like handling background jobs, managing tasks asynchronously, and facilitating communication between loosely coupled components.

-4. Example from DevOps Engineer point of view?
+5. Example from DevOps Engineer point of view?

     A DevOps engineer may use Azure Queue Storage to implement a message queue for processing background tasks or managing communication between microservices.
     During deployment, scripts can enqueue messages to trigger specific actions or coordinate tasks between different components.

-5. Equivalent service in AWS:
+6. Equivalent service in AWS:

     The equivalent service in AWS is Amazon Simple Queue Service (SQS).
 SQS provides a fully managed message queue service for decoupling components in a distributed system.